Ram0nB/ABM-2021/README.md

   - a browser will be opened with the visualization

 To run the sensitivity analysis:
-1. go to sugarscape
+1. run sugarscape/sensitivity_analysis.ipynb

-2. run the sensitivity_analysis.ipynb
+To run the experiments:
+1. run sugarscape/run_experiments.ipynb

 To analyze the data:
-1. run data_analysis.ipynb
+1. run sugarscape/data_analysis.ipynb

+To create Amsterdam map from CBS data: run WealthaDATA/parseCBSdata.ipynb